Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

 3. **Void Nexus**: Converts Void Crystal into knowledge and Shmalor religion
    - Input: 0.1 Void Crystal + 0.05 Metal
    - Output: 0.1 Knowledge + 0.05 Shmalor Religion
-   - All races receive bonuses, with GARTHIMI and Q_AMEVIA getting the strongest benefits
+   - All civilizations receive bonuses, with GARTHIMI and Q_AMEVIA getting the strongest benefits

 4. **Void Amplifier**: Enhanced version of the Nexus with higher input/output ratios
    - Input: 0.2 Void Crystal + 0.1 Metal + 0.05 Gem
    - Output: 0.2 Knowledge + 0.1 Shmalor Religion + 0.05 Civic Innovation
-   - More substantial bonuses for all races, with race-specific skill boosts
+   - More substantial bonuses for all civilizations, with civilization-specific skill boosts

 5. **Void Gateway**: Ultimate void structure with two operational modes
    - Standard: High resource consumption for multiple outputs
    - Void Communion: Exclusive to GARTHIMI, extremely high consumption but massive bonuses
    - Requires 500 citizens and 50 GARTHIMI citizens
-   - Substantial bonuses for all races, with GARTHIMI receiving transformative benefits
+   - Substantial bonuses for all civilizations, with GARTHIMI receiving transformative benefits

-### Integration with Race Lore
+### Integration with Civilization Lore
 The void technology system is deeply integrated with the cosmic horror origins of the Wormlings and their connection to the "God-Emperor of the Endless Void."
-Other races interact with void technology according to their cultural and religious affinities, with races connected to Shmalor worship (GARTHIMI and partially CANTOR) receiving the strongest benefits.
+Other civilizations interact with void technology according to their cultural and religious affinities, with civilizations connected to Shmalor worship (GARTHIMI and partially CANTOR) receiving the strongest benefits.